 Initial Token Offering

-To fund the development of the platform, Dominium is conducting an initial token offering (ITO).
+To fund the development of the platform, Max Crowdfund is conducting an initial token offering (ITO).
 It’s the same thing as an ICO, but it offers utility tokens instead of coins and it shouldn’t have any problems with the SEC or similar institutions around the world.

 On the contrary, real estate investments are pretty safe and conservative, and can allow the project to keep running for many years, not being dependant on a volatile crypto market.
-Dominium has plans to use a part of these profits from real estate to buy back tokens on the open market and burn them, thus decreasing the amount of tokens in circulation.
-The same goes for the DOM tokens received by the platform as a fee for various services.
+Max Crowdfund has plans to use a part of these profits from real estate to buy back tokens on the open market and burn them, thus decreasing the amount of tokens in circulation.
+The same goes for the MPG tokens received by the platform as a fee for various services.